pronovic/cedar-backup3/DEVELOPER.md

 Finally, go to the gear icon in the project panel, and uncheck **Show Excluded Files**.
 This will hide the files and directories that were excluded above.

-> _Note:_ On Windows, remember that Git Bash is is going to give you the translated
-> UNIX-like path.
-Work backwards to find the real Windows path.

 #### IntelliJ